Towards an International Law

 relationship between the International Criminal Court and the Security Council,

-11 and international law, international experiment in national
+international organizations, September 11 and international law, international

-and the concept of human rights in Asia.
-This book is valuable to critical
+sovereign immunities, and the concept of human rights in Asia.
+This book is

-thinkers and scholars in international law and relations, policy-makers and
+valuable to critical thinkers and scholars in international law and relations,

 both new and previously published in fine journals such as European JIL (